Guide to Learning to Teach English as a Foreign Language Online

 Foreign Language) courses, and like other education-related

 industries, TEFL training is migrating online.
-According
+According to Statistica and many other research sites, the value of the global market for

 A confluence of factors has led to the popularity of online